 Driving Directions to Nahmakanta

-(Please note: our mailing address is in Millinocket, but you do not drive through Millinocket to reach us.
+Our mailing address is in Millinocket, but you don’t drive through Millinocket to reach us.
 GPS is not 100% reliable in our area.
 Follow the directions below.

-Exit I-95 at Newport, Maine.
-Take Rt 7 north 30 miles to “Dover-Foxcroft”.
-Then take Rt.
-6/16 east 13 miles to “Milo”.
-Then take Rt 11 north 24 miles and look for a large sign on left “Jo Mary Lake Campground”.
-Turn left onto gravel road, drive 1/4 mile, stop at checkpoint, register, and pay private road fee ($12 per adult for non residents of Maine; $7 for residents; under 15 and over 70, free) Follow “NLC” signs 27 miles to camp.
-Watch for and yield to logging trucks.
+Exit I-95 at Newport (exit #157) Take Rt 7 north 30 miles to “Dover-Foxcroft”; then Rt.
+6/16 east 13 miles to “Milo”; then Rt 11 north 24 miles and look for large sign on left “Jo Mary Lake Campground”.
+Turn left onto gravel road, set your trip meter here.

 Newport – Dover Foxcroft 30 miles